 Star power isn’t the only thing Transformed has going for it though.
 Single player racing includes standard tournament play, as well as a campaign that lets you take on a wide variety of challenges one race at a time.
 You might need to drift along a specific lane of the track to build up time extensions in one stage, then zig-zag through busy traffic patterns in the next.
 It adds some much-needed variety to the game, as well as a rewarding sense of progression as you unlock new drivers.
 The game supports local and online multiplayer too, and as the youngest of the recommended games, you may still find competitors to race online at certain times, depending on the platform you choose.

-Though this article describes the PC and console versions, Sonic & All-Stars Racing Transformed is available on PS3, 360, and Wii U, as well as Vita, 3DS, PC, iOS, and Android.
+Though this article describes the PC and console versions, Sonic & All-Stars Racing Transformed is available on PS3, 360, and Wii U, as well as Vita, 3DS, PC, iOS [No longer available], and Android [No longer available].
 Pricing and features vary by platform.
 If you don’t have at least one device that runs it, it’s probably time for a technology update!

 Do you play Mario Kart 8?
 Is it making you proud to own a Wii U?
 State your case for our community in the comments!